Shre-Analyst/Shre-Analyst/README.md

-- Hi there, I'm Shrikant ! 👋
+um- Hi there, I'm Shrikant ! 👋
 Welcome to my GitHub profile!
 I'm passionate about leveraging data analytics to empower businesses to make informed decisions and drive growth.
 With a strong foundation in tools like Excel, Power BI, SQL, and Python, along with web development skills acquired through WordPress, I aim to combine technical expertise with business acumen to deliver impactful solutions.

 About Me

 💼 Aspiring Data Analyst
-🌱  Data Analytics Certification and IBM Data Visualization 🎓 Ppost graduate in Marketing  Management
+🌱  Data Analytics Certification and IBM Data Visualization 🎓 post graduate in Marketing  Management

 Tools and Languages
 Excel